Let’s face it, there’s usually at least one present under the tree that we’d probably rather not have unwrapped.

 Whether it’s that ill-fitting jumper from Great Auntie Janet, the crossword book you’re never going to do, or the foot spa that you know will end up gathering dust under the bed, unfortunately some well-meaning gifts just don’t hit the mark.

-Rather than consign your unwanted presents to the bin, check whether you can swap them for something you do want or see if you might be able to sell them on.
+Rather than consign your unwanted presents to the bin, it’s worth checking whether you can swap them for something you do want or if you might be able to sell them on.
 Here’s a few ideas for how to go about it.

 Know your rights when presents are wrong